Customizing the GraphQL Schema

 out-of-the-box extension, so resolving a field to a default value (instead of

-) requires manually adding a field resolver.
+null) requires manually adding a field resolver.
 For example, to add a default

 tag to every blog post: